Neil Diamond: 1990s

 During the 1990s, Diamond produced six studio albums.
-He covered many classic songs from the movies and from famous Brill Building-era songwriters.
+He recorded many classic songs from the movies and from famous Brill Building-era songwriters.
 He also released two Christmas albums, the first of which peaked at No. 8 on Billboard's Album chart.
 Diamond also recorded two albums of mostly new material during this period.
 In 1992, he performed for President George H. W. Bush's final Christmas in Washington NBC special.
-In 1993, Diamond opened the Mark of the Quad Cities (now the iWireless Center) with two shows on May 27 and 28 to a crowd of 27,000-plus.
+In 1993, Diamond opened the Mark of the Quad Cities (now the Vibrant Arena at The MARK) with two shows on May 27th and 28th to crowds of 10,000 each night..

 The 1990s saw a resurgence in Diamond's popularity.
 "Sweet Caroline" became a popular sing-along at sporting events.
 It was used at Boston College football and basketball games.
 College sporting events in other states also played it, and it was even played at sports events in other countries, such as a Hong Kong Sevens rugby tournament or a soccer match in Northern Ireland.
 It is played at every home game of the Sydney Swans of the Australian Football League.
-It became the theme song of Red Sox Nation, the fans of the Boston Red Sox.
+In 1997, the Boston Red Sox began playing it at every home game, between the top and bottom of the 8th inning at Fenway Park.
 (Note: Although Diamond noted that he had been a lifelong fan of the Brooklyn/Los Angeles Dodgers.)

 The New York Rangers also adapted it as their own and played it whenever they were winning at the end of the third period of their games.
 The Pittsburgh Panthers football team also played it after the third quarter of all home games, with the crowd cheering, "Let's go Pitt".
 The Carolina Panthers played it at the end of every home game they won.
 The Davidson College pep band likewise played it in the second half of every Davidson Wildcats men's basketball home game.

 The handprints of Diamond in front of The Great Movie Ride at Walt Disney World's Disney's Hollywood Studios theme park.